EzyGang/py-cachify/docs/tutorial/locks/lock-parameters.md

 This code is acquiring the same lock under the previous one.
 ```

-As you can see we got no errors, because lock expired after 2 seconds, and the timeout (maximum wait time to acquire a lock) is set to 4,
+As you can see we got no errors, because the lock expired after 2 seconds, and the timeout (maximum wait time to acquire a lock) is set to 4,
 which is enough to wait for the first expiration of the first acquire.

 ## What's next

-Next we'll see what methods do lock objects have in py-cachify.
+Next, we'll see what methods do lock objects have in py-cachify.